johnnovak/twyg/doc/nodes.rst

     .. propparams:: Enum auto
         :values: left | right | center | justify | auto

     Alignment of the text within the node shape.
-The value *auto* aligns the text left, right or center depending on the node's orientation in relation to its parent (center alignment is used for the root node only).
+The value *auto* aligns the text left or right depending on the node's orientation in relation to its parent and centers the text in the root node.

 .. property:: justifyMinLines